ibericode/mailchimp-for-wordpress/readme.txt

 == Upgrade Notice ==

-= 3.0.1 =
+= 3.0.2 =

-Please read through the [upgrade guide](https://mc4wp.com/kb/upgrading-to-3-0/) before updating to version 3.
+Please read through the [upgrade guide](https://mc4wp.com/kb/upgrading-to-3-0/) if you are coming from version 2.x of the plugin.